jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 reference sheet with developmental milestones and, for their age, ask about the four areas.

-**CLIPP Cases.** These cover about 30 basic scenarios you'll encounter daily.
+**CLIPP Cases.** Available from [MedU](//www.med-u.org/clipp).
+These cover about 30 basic scenarios you'll encounter daily.
 Do a quick pass in the first week of your rotations so you're familiar with the content.
 Then do a subsequent slower pass to truly study the material before the shelf.

   [peds-pe]: http://youtube.com